 Q: What led you to decide to join the Forage Center as program staff after previously participating as a student?

 A: I joined the Forage Center staff after participating as a student for a few reasons.
 First, my experience as a participant was powerful and poignant, and unlike any I’ve ever had.
 Initially, I came back because I wanted to continue engaging in that experience in whatever way I could.
 As a volunteer, I was challenged in different ways but also felt great amounts of clarity from some of my own participant experiences.
 I also had a unique platform to observe the process of growth in others that I had gone through the previous year.
-Volunteering gave the opportunity to engage more with the Forage Center staff in the lead-up to the exercise and in the behind-the-scenes orchestration.
-I found a team of mentors and friends who have continued to challenge my personal and professional growth with unconditional support and this has what has kept me involved.
+Volunteering gave me the opportunity to engage more with the Forage Center staff in the lead-up to the exercise and in the behind-the-scenes orchestration.
+I found a team of mentors and friends who have continued to challenge my personal and professional growth with unconditional support, and this is what has kept me involved.
 I have been offered numerous opportunities to flex my leadership and program development muscles.
 Plus, the exercises are just fun to be a part of.
 Putting on the simulations can be highly stressful at times, but the high school drama kid in me loves the touch of theatrics I can engage in during the simulations.

 Q: What was your greatest takeaway from serving as exercise director for the Forage Center's Coastal Promise exercise in 2018?